NBISweden/workshop-reproducible-research/docs/jupyter.md

 You will see that the notebook contains only a little markdown text and a code cell with a function `get_geodata`.
 We'll start by adding a cell with some import statements.

-Create a new cell at the bottom of the notebook and add the following to it:
+Create a new cell after the `get_geodata` function but **before** the Reproducibility section and add the following to it:

 ```python
 import pandas as pd